-NAMI’s priority is to reimagine crisis response in our country — ensuring that every person in crisis, and their loved ones, deserves a humane response that connects them to appropriate and timely care.
-988 is just the first step.
+NAMI is focused on reimagining crisis response across our country — ensuring that every person in crisis receives a humane response that connects them to appropriate and timely care.

 What Is 988?

-988 is the nationwide, three-digit number for anyone to contact to be connected to the 988 Suicide and Crisis Lifeline, and it is available via call, text or chat (988Lifeline.org).
-By contacting 988, a person will be connected to a trained crisis counselor and receive compassionate, accessible care when they or someone they know are experiencing mental health-related distress — whether that is thoughts of suicide, mental health or substance use crisis or any other kind of emotional distress.
+988 is the nationwide, three-digit number for anyone to contact to be connected to the 988 Suicide & Crisis Lifeline, and it is available via call, text, or chat (988Lifeline.org).
+When contacting 988, a person is connected to a trained crisis counselor and receives compassionate, accessible care.

-The goal of the 988 Suicide and Crisis Lifeline is to provide immediate crisis intervention and support.
-When someone contacts 988, a trained crisis counselor will answer, listen to the person, and provide support and share resources, as needed.
+- What happens when I contact 988?
+When someone contacts 988, a trained crisis counselor will answer, listen to you, and provide support and share resources, as needed.
 988 crisis counselors are trained to help in a variety of crisis situations, and no one is required to disclose any personal information to receive help.

 Want to know what your state legislators are doing to support 988 and crisis response?
 NAMI has an up-to-date, interactive map tracking legislation across the country.